 A. The three-part (reading, writing and mathematics) test will be given on a statewide basis at designated testing sites, much like the SAT and ACT tests.
 Each DCCCD college is a test site.
-During 1990, the test will be given on June 30, September 22, and November 17.
-Tentative test dates for 1991 are February 16, April 20 and June 15.
+During 1991, the test will be given on June 15, July 20, September 21 and November 16.
+During 1992, the test dates are February 22, April 25, June 20 and July 18.
 TASP registration materials are available in the Counseling Centers and/or Testing Centers of each of the DCCCD colleges.